Character Search

 Review/plot:

-Nighthawk shows up to request the help of Dr. Strange.
-There's been a mysterious death at one of Kyle Richmond's labs, and after the recent Defenders events, Kyle is suspicious.
-Dr. Strange agrees to investigate, leaving Clea behind.
 Clea is not happy about this.
 She's supposed to be Strange's disciple, but he always leaves her behind.
 This isn't just a throwaway scene, either.
-Stern examining the way Clea has been treated in this book and will continue to develop her character logically.
+Stern is examining the way Clea has been treated in this book and will continue to develop her character logically.

 There's a cute scene where Strange transforms his costume into civilian gear, and winds up conjuring clothes that remind people of Dracula.
-After a long period of mystic adventures, Strange is forgetting what it's like to be human, which is a nice touch.

-The scientist's death turns out to be the work of the Death-Stalker (who as we've seen in Daredevil has a penchant for killing the scientists that are helping him.
+The scientist's death turns out to be the work of the Death-Stalker (who as we've seen in Daredevil has a penchant for killing the scientists that are helping him).
 He's been intimidating Richmond's scientists into building a high tech weapon.
 Dr. Strange proves himself to be truly terrifying against a Daredevil-level villain, even one with some level of mystic powers.
-The weapon is destroyed and Death-Stalker is seemingly killed, although he will re-surface in Daredevil soon.

-Readers write in about this issue to complain that it would have been a better fit for an issue of the Defenders, but ignoring Nighthawk and the fact that Death-Stalker is a Daredevil villain, this issue has the flavor of the old Dikto issues, where Dr. Strange is called upon to investigate some sort of mystical mystery.
+Readers write in about this issue to complain that it would have been a better fit for an issue of the Defenders, but ignoring Nighthawk and the fact that Death-Stalker is a Daredevil villain, this issue has the flavor of the old Ditko issues, where Dr. Strange is called upon to investigate some sort of mystical mystery.
 I liked it.

 Quality Rating: B